About

 3. Explaining data with words.
 How to discuss data accurately and in context, and present insights rather than just statistics.

-I use examples from my clients, including sales leaders at trillion-dollar corporations, founders of cutting-edge start-ups, and marketers at major league sports teams.
+I use examples from every source possible — including sales leaders at trillion-dollar corporations, founders of cutting-edge start-ups, and marketers at major league sports teams.
 I showcase the best examples of good data I can find from social media, the papers, and TV.
 You can be sure I showcase the worst examples of bad data, too.